Registration for a trip

 Right of Refusal

 Sail Britain aims to create the conditions whereby participants are treated equally, regardless of their gender, colour, ethnic or national origin, disability, religious or political beliefs, socio-economic background, sexual orientation, or other irrelevant distinction.
-Discrimination or harassment by any participant of Sail Britain, or victimisation of anyone who has complained of such, will not be tolerated.
-Sail Britain endeavours to include participants with disabilities where possible, subject to safe limits of operation and manning.
+Discrimination or harassment by any participant of Sail Britain, or victimisation of anyone who has complained of such, will not be tolerated, and anyone engaging in such behaviour may be put ashore with immediate effect and no refunds will be given.
+Sail Britain supports equal opportunities endeavours to include participants with disabilities where possible, subject to safe limits of operation and manning.